oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 2. Scatter-plots charts

 	Scatter-plot charts provide a visual representation of the performance every resource in your enterprise.
-Using the scatter-plot charts we can see the IOPS and CPU of an Oracle Database to understand how heavily utilized the database is.
+Using the scatter-plot charts we can correlate any two metrics at the same time.
+For example we can correlate IOPS and CPU of an Oracle Database to understand how heavily utilized the database is.
 This makes it easy to identify if one or more resources are performing differently than the others.
 For instance, an Oracle Database with a plot point at the top right corner represents a busy database, while a plot point at the bottom left is idle.
 If you identify a performance anomaly, clicking on the plot point opens that resource's homepage to begin your investigation.
 We'll review this workflow in the next lesson.

  	![Oracle Cloud console, Enterprise Summary](images/4-3-ent-sum.png " ")